About fleece bedding & cage accessories – How it works, how to use it, how to clean it.

 Polyester Fleece is made from plastic, so it is not absorbent on it’s own.
 However, the fleece fibres will allow liquids to travel through it, into an absorbent layer underneath – this is called ‘wicking’.

-TO WICK YOUR LINERS: Wash and dry liners at least twice before placing in your pets cage.
+TO WICK YOUR NEW LINERS: Wash and dry liners at least twice before placing in your pets cage.
 This is to remove the waterproof layer the fleece has on it from manufacturing.
+So wash – dry – wash – dry, then pop them into the pet cage.

-WASHING: Use warm water, a simple liquid detergent – wash and rinse the liners well, use no softeners.
-DRY THEM in between the washes – under cover on the clothesline is best – be aware that fleece is not UV stable, so repeated exposure to direct sunlight will degrade the fabric.
+WASHING AND DRYING: Use warm water, a simple liquid detergent – wash and rinse the liners well, use no softeners.
+Air dry under cover on the clothesline is best – be aware that fleece is not UV stable, so repeated exposure to direct sunlight will degrade the fabric.

 Testing for wicking: Use a little warm water (as pee is warm) – if liquid soaks in quickly, they’re ready for use.
 If the liquid pools on top for more than 1 minute, another wash and dry, or two, is needed.